SMC-AAU-CPH/smc-cph.github.io/_posts/2022-11-27-jackeh-performing-recording-jacktrip.md

 We can take advantage of internal audio routing within our laptops to record high-quality audio received over the network into a DAW.
 In Windows, JackTrip provides a handy utility called JackRouter, a virtual audio device which we can use to send and receive audio between the JackTrip and a DAW.
 It appears as a send and receive location in the JackTrip patch bay, at which point one can simply send channels to it to receive them in a DAW using JackRouter as its audio device.

-In our own testing with JackTrip in MCT4024, my fellow MCT student Kristian and I recorded two channels, one local and one from the network, while also sending out a drum track for us over which we would both improvise.
+In our own testing with JackTrip in SMC4024, my fellow SMC student Kristian and I recorded two channels, one local and one from the network, while also sending out a drum track for us over which we would both improvise.
 We routed my microphone connected via XLR into an audio interface and Kristian’s synth received over the network into JackTrip and out into Ableton via the JackRouter receive patch point.
 There I recorded both of our instruments directly to Ableton audio tracks.
 Both of these received channels plus the pre-recorded drum machine track were then all routed back into JackTrip through the JackRouter receive.
 This allowed us to monitor ourselves and the drums with negligible latency, while also recording the whole session.

 <figure style="float: none">
    <img src="/assets/image/2022_11_28_jackeh_jacktrip_routing_diagram.png"/>